sniang/solenoid.py/README.md

 * Arguments
     - figsize: (float,float) — to determine the size of the figure
     - nb_points: int — number of points of evaluation on each axis
-    - colorTile: string — color of the tiles
+    - colorLoop: string — color of the loops
     - colorArrow: string — color of the arrows
-    - linewidth: float — thickness of the tiles
+    - linewidth: float — thickness of the loops

 * Returns
     - fig: matplotlib.pyplot.figure — the figure